PedroMiguelTorresCarneiro/IC/project1/partII/README.md

     ```bash
     ./SoundDecoder SNR ../../../datasets/audio/sample01.wav 45
     ```

+    In any of these examples, you may replace "sample01.wav" with whichever file you want and "45" with however many quantization levels you want.
 ## **Audio with SFML**
 Sfml is a library that allows us to maipulate audio in a number of ways.
 ```md